dreamportdev/Osdev-Notes/99_Appendices/F_Debugging.md

 Same is true with input (although this is quite buggy, best to use serial for this).
 To enable it in qemu add this to the qemu flags `-debugcon where`.
 Where can be anything really, a log file for example.
 We can even use `-debugcon /dev/stdout` to have the output appear on the current terminal.

-It's worth noting that because this is just a binary stream, and not a serial device emulation, its much faster than usual port io.
+It's worth noting that because this is just a binary stream, and not a serial device emulation, its much faster than usual port i/o.
 And there's no state management or device setup to worry about.